Sewer56/Reloaded-Mod-Loader/Documents/Getting Started Modifications.md

 	<img src="https://i.imgur.com/6W1O2nq.png" align="center" width="500" />
 </center>

-*The empty Reloaded file is not necessary, see below for details.*
+*The empty RELOADED file at the archive is not necessary and is ignored by the loader, it is third party specific [GameBanana] (see below).*

 ### Third Parties
 Reloaded-Launcher has a custom URI handler and can download archived mods from the web if they begin with `reloaded:`.